enkidevs/curriculum/java/fundamentals/operators-ii/prefix-and-postfix-of-increment-operators.md

 ---
 ## Quiz
-### what is the difference between prefix and postfix increment operators?
+### What is the difference between prefix and postfix increment operators?
 ```
 // What is the output?
 int a = 0;